 Very Highly Qualified Workers

-If your skills are worth 70 points from Austria’s eligibility criteria, you can move to Austria on a six-month residence visa in order to find a job there.
-You will specifically be eligible for the Job Seeker Visa.
-The criteria is divided into special qualifications and skills, work experience, language skills, age, and studies in Austria.
+If your skills are worth 70 points from Austria’s eligibility criteria, you can move to Austria on a six-month Job Seeker Visa in order to find employment there.

 Skilled Workers in Shortage Occupations